 Subiaco Academy is unique in the state of Arkansas in that it is the only such Catholic boarding school and in the fact that the vast majority of its students board at the school.
 Almost half of these young men come from outside the state as well as from several foreign countries.
 Today the School is internationally recognized as a boarding & day school dedicated to providing young men in grades 7-12 with the opportunity for a college preparatory education in a stable and structured environment nourished by Christian values.

 If you would like more information about our Academy, click on the link that follows.
-Our Abbey has sponsored the Academy for over 127 years and we are honored that it bears our name.
+Our Abbey has sponsored the Academy for over 130 years, staffed it with monks of our monastery, and is proud that it bears our name.

 For more information about our Academy, simply click on Subiaco Academy to be taken directly to the Academy’s web site.